 • Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, trail mix, or canned tuna.

 • Eat your favorite foods any time of the day.
 For example, if you like breakfast foods, eat them for dinner.

 • Drink plenty of water.
 Ask your doctor about using drinks such as Gatorade which provide electrolytes as well as liquid.
 Electrolytes are body salts that must stay in balance for cells to work properly.

 • Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary.
 If the diarrhea is bad enough that you need medicine, discuss it with your doctor or nurse.

 • Choose fiber-dense foods such as whole grains, fruits and vegetables, all of which help form stools.

 Skin rash.
-People with CML who are affected by skin rash usually start to experience this side effect within the first week or two of treatment.
-But the rash is often mild and can be treated with antihistamines or, rarely, topical steroids.
+People being treated for CML with TKIs are sometimes affected by skin rash.
+In general, the rash is mild and can be treated with antihistamines or, rarely, topical steroids.
 Before you treat a rash with over-the-counter medications, talk to your doctor.
 It’s important to closely monitor this and other symptoms to make sure they do not worsen and affect your health or quality of life.

 Get a plan on paper.
 When you start taking your pills, have your doctor provide written instructions that you can take home and review.